 Students who do not update their records will be blocked from registering for classes in the summer or fall semesters.
 The student's faculty entering advisor/chair is responsible for evaluating the student's progress toward a degree notifying the student of any concerns.
-Division faculty will conduct an annual evaluation of all doctoral students each spring semester.
-When progress is deemed unsatisfactory or in need of improvement, division faculty may recommend several steps to remedy the situation.
-These steps will be put in writing.

-The faculty entering advisor/chair or advisory committee can also recommend that the student be placed on probation or dismissed from the program.
-If such actions are taken, the student will be informed in writing by the Division Chair of the reason for the action, and in the case of probation, of the conditions that must be met to resolve the identified deficiency.
+The entering advisor or advisory committee can also recommend that the student be placed on probation or dismissed from the program.
+If such actions are taken, the student will be informed of the reason(s) for the action, and in the case of probation, of the conditions that must be met to resolve the identified deficiency.
 Students who do not fulfill the conditions of their probation may be dropped from the program.